 Many software makers offer propriety solutions for in-house encryption.
 Webb said he prefers software that uses open-source algorithms, which may sound counterintuitive, but public algorithms are tested in a way that private ones are not.

-“A whole planet full of mathematicians has hammered on them,” he said.Tags: Security,Technology
+“A whole planet full of mathematicians has hammered on them,” he said.Tags: IT Security,Technology